A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO: Polyatomic Frank-Wolfe

 \section{Polyatomic Frank-Wolfe}

-Observe that there might exist multiple indices satisfying simultaneously the approximate gradient minimization step~\eqref{eq:threshold_certificate}, each yielding different but equally valid atomic update directions.
-Unlike state-of-the-art approaches which limit themselves to selecting one of these directions arbitrarily, we propose taking \emph{polyatomic} update directions (i.e. expanding the set of active indices with multiple indices at once).
+Observe that there might exist multiple indices that simultaneously satisfy the approximate gradient minimization step~\eqref{eq:threshold_certificate}, each yielding different but equally valid atomic update directions.
+Unlike state-of-the-art approaches which limit themselves to selecting one of these directions arbitrarily, we propose taking \emph{polyatomic} update directions (\textit{i.e.} expanding the set of active indices with multiple indices at once).
 This is indeed possible since any convex combination of the potential atomic update directions is also a solution to \eqref{eq:threshold_certificate} --although in general not on the boundary of the constraint convex set $C$ anymore.
-The idea behind such polyatomic update directions is to accelerate the search space exploration, and hence consequently the convergence of the algorithm.
-Polyatomic update steps have already been used in other contexts (see for example \cite{donoho_sparse_2012} for OMP), but its combination with a FW-type algorithm has not yet been explored, to the best of our knowledge.
+The idea behind such polyatomic update directions is to accelerate the search space exploration, and consequently the convergence of the algorithm.
+Polyatomic update steps have already been used in other contexts (see for example \cite{donoho_sparse_2012} for OMP), but to the best of our knowledge, its combination with a FW-type algorithm has not yet been explored.

-The main difficulty in working with polyatomic update directions consists in estimating correctly the weights associated to each atom in the convex combination.
-If a fully-corrective step is used however, choosing the convex optimisation weights optimally is not as important since \eqref{eq:fc_for_fw} will anyway re-optimize these weights for us.
-We therefore propose using suboptimal polyatomic update steps with arbitrary weights (e.g. the mean of all atoms) followed by fully-corrective steps.
-In practice to keep the computational cost of each iteration relatively low, we propose moreover stopping prematurely the fully-corrective steps, resulting in \emph{partially-corrective} steps.
-Thanks to an adaptive stopping criterion, the latter are moreover more and more accurate as the number of iterations increases.
-Indeed, early partially-corrective steps need not be very accurate since the iterates evolve a lot from one iteration to the other anyway.
+The main difficulty in working with polyatomic update directions consists in correctly estimating the weights associated to each atom in the convex combination.
+When a fully-corrective step is additionally performed, choosing the convex optimization weights optimally is no longer a necessity since \eqref{eq:fc_for_fw} will anyway re-optimize these weights.
+We therefore propose to use suboptimal polyatomic update steps with arbitrary weights (\textit{e.g.} the mean of all atoms) followed by fully-corrective steps.
+In practice, to further reduce the computational cost of each iteration, we also propose to prematurely stop the fully-corrective steps, resulting in \emph{partially-corrective} steps.
+Thanks to an adaptive stopping criterion, these steps are designed to be more and more accurate as the number of iterations increases.
+Indeed, early partially-corrective steps need not be very accurate since the iterates evolve a lot from one iteration to the other.